FlowFuse/website/src/blog/2024/04/using-webhook-with-node-red.md

 ### Example Scenario:

 Consider a manufacturing facility that utilizes temperature sensors to monitor temperature levels in critical areas.
-When the temperature surpasses predefined thresholds, it triggers a series of actions for maintenance and monitoring.
+When the temperature exceeds predefined thresholds, it triggers a series of actions for maintenance and monitoring.

 !["Diagram explaining how component works in Webhook"](./images/using-webhook-with-node-red-diagram.png "Diagram explaining how component works in Webhook"){data-zoomable}